BEAN POD Overview Information

 BEAN POD Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of bean pod during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking bean pod if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Diabetes: Bean pod may lower blood sugar.
 If you have diabetes, monitor your blood sugar closely.
 The dose of your diabetes medications may need to be adjusted by your healthcare provider.

-Surgery: Bean pod might affect blood sugar levels, so there is some concern that it might interfere with blood sugar control during and after surgery.
+Surgery: Bean pod might affect blood sugar levels.
+There is some concern that it might interfere with blood sugar control during and after surgery.
 Stop taking bean pod at least 2 weeks before a scheduled surgery.

 Moderate Interaction Be cautious with this combination